Bargmann-invariant framework for local unitary equivalence and entanglement: Proof of Theorem

 and $\Pa{ }=\bsT(\bsb\cdot\cF)^\t$. \\ (ii) The correctness of this result can be directly checked by \textsc{Mathematica}.
 In what follows, we infer it by analytical method.
 In fact, using the result obtained in (i) previously,

-Here in the 3rd equality, we used the first property in Corollary~\ref{cor:B3c}; and in the 4th equality, we used the third property in Lemma~\ref{lem:A2}.
-Now using SVD of $\bsM$: $\bsM=\sum^3_{j=1}s_j\out{\bsa_j}{\bsb_j}$, we can finish the proof:
+Here in the third equality, we used the first property in Corollary~\ref{cor:B3c}; and in the 4th equality, we used the third property in Lemma~\ref{lem:A2}.
+Now using Singular Value Decomposition of $\bsM$: $\bsM=\sum^3_{j=1}s_j\out{\bsa_j}{\bsb_j}$, we can finish the proof:

 Indeed, by the bi-linearity of $\Omega(\cdot,\cdot)$,

 (iii) We prove a stronger result: If $\bsT'=\bsA\bsT$ for any $3\times 3$ real matrix $\bsA$, where $\bse^\t_k\bsA = (a_{k1},a_{k2},a_{k3})(k\in[3])$,